 If you are under 18, you must complete both parts of the driver education and training program before taking your road test at the DMV.
-When you either pass your road test or a parent waives the road test, you will receive a Probationary License.
+When you pass your road test, you will receive a Probationary License.
 This is the first license issued to new drivers regardless of age.
 It is valid for two years from your next birthday.
 This license allows you to drive alone, without supervision.
 In addition to completing a driver education and training program, you must also meet the following requirements prior to taking your road test:

 - Be 16 years of age

 - Have your Instruction Permit for a minimum of six months